1130 Main St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

-Just over a half mile of trails through 25 acres of historic farmland and woods, with up-close views of Accord Brook.
-Connects to McKenna Marsh Conservation Area, where you’ll find another mile or so of trails
+Marchesiani Farmlands in Hingham features just over a half mile of trails through 25 acres of historic farmland and woods, and up-close views of Accord Brook.
+It connects to McKenna Marsh Conservation Area, where you’ll find another mile or so of trails

 Features